benchristel/j6/README.txt

     "=", "<", ">", "<=", ">=", or "<>".
 Any other value of
     <op> will crash the program.

-    When comparing values shorter than 20 characters, the values are padded with leading zeroes until they are 20 characters long.
-They are then compared
-    lexicographically.
-This means that integers will be compared as integers.
+    If both values are numeric, they will be converted to integers before comparison.
+Otherwise, the values are compared lexicographically.

     If the comparison holds true, CHK does nothing.
 If it is false, program execution skips downward until it reaches